Saugandh (1991 film): Plot

-Sarang Singh is a proud, arrogant and powerful landlord, who refuses to let people garland him as he believes that a man should never bow his head.
-He adores his little sister Chand and she falls in love with Shiva.
-Shiva is from an agricultural background family and has a loving family—father, mother, sister, brother and most importantly, his sister-in-law Ganga, who adores him.
-Sarang learns of the romance and kills Shiva, Chand and everyone in Shiva's family.
+Sarang Singh is a proud, arrogant, and powerful landlord who refuses to let people garland him, believing a man should never bow his head.
+He adores his little sister Chand, and she falls in love with Shiva.
+Shiva is from an agricultural background family and has a loving family—father, mother, sister, brother, and most importantly, his sister-in-law, Ganga, who adores him.
+Sarang learns of the romance and kills Shiva, Chand, and everyone in Shiva's family.
 However, Ganga, who was pregnant at the time, had just fainted.
 She makes an oath /saugandh that she will make Sarang bow his head.
 She challenges Sarang that she will have a son and Sarang will have a daughter and that her son will become Sarang's son-in-law and will make him bow his head.
 Sarang accepts the challenge and declares that he will kill her son when that day comes.
-Her son is named Shiva Kirplani and Sarang names his daughter Chand (Shanti Priya).
+Her son is named Shiva Kirplani, and Sarang names his daughter Chand (Shanti Priya).
 Chand is brought up as a ruthless guy rather than a girl.
 Shiva and Chand meet.
-Chand hates Shiva initially and they fall in love soon enough.
-Ranbir Singh also wants to marry Chand to punish her for insulting him rest of the story forms the plot.
+Chand hates Shiva initially, and they fall in love soon enough.
+Ranbir Singh also wants to marry Chand to punish her for insulting him but fails as Chand and Shiva marry in the end; however, Sarang, being the proud man that he is, refuses to accept defeat and commits suicide.